nswitanek/MLOps-ado-adb/src/workshop/documents/part_3.md

 ## Steps
 1. First, let's review the Azure Pipeline YAML from Part 2 for what triggers the pipeline.
 In Azure DevOps, navigate to Azure Pipelines, click on the pipeline you triggered manually in Part 2, and click on the "Edit" button in the upper right.
 This will give you a way of viewing the pipeline YAML file.
 You can also navigate to this file in the Repos section of Azure DevOps, by clicking on Repos and into the /.azure_pipelines directory, then clicking on the workshop_unit_test.yml.

+[TODO: update this screenshot with current yml file]
 ![Azure Pipeline unit test triggers](part_3_unit_test_triggers.png)

 We can see in the YAML configuring the Azure Pipeline that there are `branches` and `paths` triggers.
-The `branches` triggers state that any code changes committed to a branch that is not ("exclude") the `main` or `integration` branch will trigger the pipeline.
+The `branches` triggers state that any code changes committed to a branch that is not ("exclude") the `main` or `integration` branch and is on ("include") your personal dev branch, will trigger the pipeline.
+We only need the "include" branch trigger condition in this case, but when you are out of the workshop, you'll commonly encounter the condition to unit test every code change not on main or integration.

 Recall that `integration` starts as a copy of main, and that any new data science or engineering work should be done on a branch that is made off of `integration`.
 In Part 1, you created a development branch in your Databricks Repo named something like `dev-{yourname}`.
 Next, the `paths` triggers tell Azure Pipelines to observe changes to a particular file path, in this case the path to the data prep notebook.

 This trigger configuration then has Azure Pipelines watching your data prep notebook on branches like your development branch, and will run this automated set of tests when you commit the changes you make to your notebook, just to make sure that the notebook still runs successfully.
 > Note: One could incorporate other tests at this stage, but for simplicity in demonstrating the basic concept, we focus here only on the notebook running successfully.